hjunlee91/hjunlee91.github.io/_posts/2019-12-10-Pseudocode.md

 ---
 layout: post
-title: "How to write a Pseudo-Code"
+title: "How to write a Pseudocode"
-description: Explain How to write a Pseudo-code
+description: Explain How to write a Pseudocode
-headline: Understand the pseudo-code
+headline: Understand the pseudocode
 modified: 2019-12-10
 category: Programming
 tags: [Programming, Algorithm]